DavitGadyan/Shiny_apps/README.md

 Dear user,

-The foldes above contain shiny apps with their respective links to explore it in your browser.
+The folders above contain shiny apps with their respective links to explore it in your browser.